Decorate the porch with Christmas decorations. They will add to the mood of the celebration.

 There’s something so beautiful about the way Scandinavian design and Christmas cheer blend!
 Bring geometric minimalism and Christmas shrubbery together on this Scandi-inspired porch.

-A large wooden welcome sign is the marquee feature here, along with a dynamic welcome mat and an ice-tipped Christmas wreath on the door.
+A large wooden welcome sign is the marquee feature here, along with a dynamic welcome ‘sweet home’ mat like this and an ice-tipped Christmas wreath on the door.
 This inspiration is very versatile, so go with your gut.

 If you’re really dedicated, you might even want to paint your front door this gorgeous Scandi blue.
 Not only does it call back to winter, it’s a beautiful color to start your home off right.